COMPUTER & ELECTRONIC DEVICE USE POLICY

 Computer Use Policy

-The First Regional Library offers access to personal computers for public use free of charge as part of its mission to be the people’s place for lifelong learning.
-These computers provide access to Internet resources and software programs such as the Microsoft Office Suite.
-This library resource is especially important due to the percentage of homes in our service area that do not have home Internet access.
+The First Regional Library offers access to personal computers and other electronic devices for public use free of charge as part of its mission to be the people’s place for lifelong learning.
+These provide access to Internet, electronic resources and software programs such as the Microsoft Office Suite.
 The purpose of this policy is to ensure that patrons using First Regional Library computers and other electronic devices have a positive experience.

 All users of library computers must abide by federal and state laws, including MS Code 97-5-27; MS Code 97-5-29), the Children’s Internet Protection Act (CIPA – Public Law 106-554) and the policies of First Regional Library.
 Viewing of pornography in public is against the law and the police will be called.

 In accordance with the Children’s Internet Protection Act (CIPA – Public Law 106-554), all public use computers utilize filtering software.
 This filtering device is designed to block the majority of obscene sites as that term is defined in section 1460 of Title 18, United States Code; and to screen out child pornography sites, as that term is defined in section 2256 of Title 17, United States Code; and sites which may be harmful to minors, as defined in section 1703, Public Law 106-544.
 No device will filter out all objectionable materials, nor will the use of a filtering device render the use of the Internet as universally safe.
 Patrons accidentally opening objectionable sites must immediately exit the site.
 Patrons may request unfiltered access to a specific website and the request will be granted at the discretion of the library staff.